veogeo/mmomtchev--node/doc/api/n-api.md

 napi_status napi_create_environment(napi_platform platform,
                                                char*** errors,
                                                const char* main_script,
+                                               napi_stdio stdio,
                                                napi_env* result);
 ```

 * `[in] platform`: platform handle.
 * `[in] errors`: If different than NULL, will receive an array of strings
   that must be freed.
-* `[in] main_script`: Custom JavaScript main to run, NULL for an empty
+* `[in] main_script`: If different than NULL, custom JavaScript to run in
+  addition to the default bootstrap that creates an empty
   ready-to-use CJS/ES6 environment with `global.require()` and
   `global.import()` functions that resolve modules from the directory of
   the compiled binary.
-The default bootstrap code can be obtained as a
-  NULL-terminated C-string from `napi_default_bootstrap()` in case it
+* `[in] stdio`: Structure of three pointers to functions with
-  needs to be extended.
+  `read`/`write` semantics to be called for reading/writing from/to
+  `stdin`/`stdout`/`stderr`.
+The standard file descriptors will be used
+  if these are NULL, in which case they might get switched to
+  non-blocking mode.
 * `[out] result`: A `napi_env` result.

 Initialize a new environment.
 A single platform can hold multiple Node.js
 environments that will run in a separate V8 isolate each.
+If the returned
+value is `napi_ok` or `napi_pending_exception`, the environment must be
+destroyed with `napi_destroy_environment` to free all allocated memory.

 ### `napi_run_environment`